muratk5n/thirdwave/en/README.md

 ---

-Surely 'not understanding' states like Russia cld be due to a progressive liberalism's mental block..
+'Not understanding' states like Russia cld be due to a progressive liberalism's mental block..
 See [Meirsheimer](2022/03/liberal-dreams-intl-realities.md).

 ---